zakarialaoui10/zikojs/docs/src/content/docs/reference/hooks/00-use-state.md

     label : useState
 ---

-`useState` is a hook that lets you add a state variable to your componenet.
+`useState` is a hook that lets you add a state variable to your component.

 ```js
 const [state, setState, controller] = useState(initialValue)